Vehicle registration costs to change in mid-2019: How much will you have to pay?

 "The VRR programme, which applies different levy rates to different makes and models of cars based on their safety ratings, is challenging for ACC to administer and lacks evidence that it is contributing to a safer vehicle fleet in New Zealand," he said.

 "There is no evidence that variable levies based on VRR contribute to injury prevention or encourage the purchase of cars with higher safety ratings.
-It also loads more of the burden on to low-income people and families, as they are generally less able to buy cars with the best safety ratings.
+It also loads more of the burden on to low-income people and families, as they are generally less able to buy cars with the best safety ratings."

+AA spokesperson Mark Stockdale told the Herald that scrapping the VRR programme is a "backward step for road safety".

+"The VRR is a tool that helps educate people about vehicle safety.
+Not all vehicles are created the same when it come to safety and that is why the levies differ, depending on the safety rating on the vehicle.

 How much will your car rego cost next year?